City Coast Countryside

 FLEETWOOD

+Learn about the coastal environment, bird life and plant life, or just come and enjoy the view.
 The ground floor gallery has information about the local area and seasonal displays.
 There are two observation decks for bird watching and taking in the views over the beach to the Irish Sea and across Morecambe Bay to the Lakeland fells and the Forest of Bowland.
-Anyone who is not able make it to the top deck will be able to enjoy the view through a screen at ground floor level.
+Anyone not able to make it to the top deck will be able to enjoy the view through a screen at ground floor level.
+The tower has been designed to look as though it is leaning into the wind and rises 42 feet above the sand dunes.

-BOBBIN MILL
+STOTT PARK BOBBIN MILL

 NICKY NOOK, SCORTON